SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 Psychodynamic theories heavily rely on evidence from Freud's case studies, such as those of Little Hans and Anna O. However, the case study method has its limitations, one of which is susceptibility to researcher bias.
 In some instances, re-examinations of Freud's clinical work have indicated that he may have distorted his patients' case histories to make them align more closely with his theoretical framework (Sulloway, 1991).

 Additionally, case studies are typically focused on in-depth examinations of individual cases.
-This narrow focus can make it challenging to generalize findings to the broader population, as the experiences and behaviours of one person may not be representative of the entire world.
-Consequently, while case studies provide valuable insights, they should be complemented by other research methods to establish more robust and widely applicable conclusions in the field of psychology.
+This narrow focus can make it challenging to generalize findings to the broader population, as one person's experiences and behaviours may not represent the entire world.
+Consequently, while case studies provide valuable insights, they should be complemented by other research methods to establish more robust and widely applicable conclusions in psychology.

 NOMOTHETIC, IDIOGRAPHIC OR BOTH?

-Freud's theory is primarily nomothetic in nature, as it aims to establish general principles and explanations that apply to all individuals.
+Freud's theory is nomothetic, as it aims to establish general principles and explanations that apply to all individuals.
 However, it's important to note that the research methods often used to explore and validate Freud's theory, such as case studies, tend to be more idiographic in practice.

 Case studies involve the in-depth examination of individual cases to gain a comprehensive understanding of specific phenomena.
-While this method is idiographic in its focus on unique cases, it is used to gather evidence and support broader nomothetic claims or theories.
+While this method is idiographic, focusing on unique cases, it is used to gather evidence and support broader nomothetic claims or theories.

 So, while there may appear to be a paradox in the research approach, it's common in psychology to use idiographic methods to contribute to our understanding of nomothetic principles.
 These different research approaches can complement each other, providing a more comprehensive view of psychological phenomena.